marlinprotocol/sui-oyster-demo/README.md

 The digest from the previous step should match the hash specified in `enclave_rust/docker-compose.yml` (or `enclave_python/docker-compose.yml` for Python).
 This confirms the image was built from the source code in this repository.

-**Note**: Cross-platform builds are not currently supported, so the build architecture must match the deployment architecture (ARM64 and AMD64 are currently supported architectures).
+**Note**: Builds are reproducible for both AMD64 and ARM64.
+Use the artifact that matches your deployment architecture.

 **Step 3: Compute and compare imageId**